jon-heard/obsidian-inline-scripts-library/tejs_mythicv2.md

 return [];
 ```
 ~~
-lists pick - Does nothing.
+lists pick - This does nothing.
 It's just a placeholder, for when "tejs_lists" isn't available.
+Make sure "tejs_lists" comes before "tejs_mythicv2" in the shortcut-files list for mythicv3 to use lists.